With so many different trailers on the roads today, it can be difficult to discern what each is used for and which is

 These trailers have become increasingly popular among carriers spanning the globe.
 Hot shot trailers are low-lying flatbed trailers that can be pulled with pickup trucks categorized from classes 3-6.
 As such, carriers using hot shot trailers do not need to own a traditional semi-tractor since they can be pulled using a specialized pickup truck.
-This removes a lot of barriers to entry into the trucking industry.
+This removes a lot of the trucking industry's barriers to entry from this process.

 Hot shot trailers provide a far more cost-effective way to haul freight, especially for short distances, than your traditional semi-truck flatbed trailer.
 Companies that specialize in shorter lengths of haul have been using these hotshot trailers with great success.

 In terms of size, most hot shot trailers on the market measure 30-40 feet in length and rest between 3 feet, 4 inches and 3 feet, 6 inches above the ground.
 Because these trailers are so much smaller than the other options available to carriers, the overall weight they can carry suffers.
 A 40-foot hot shot trailer can haul no more than 16,500 pounds of freight.

 What hot shot trailers give up in carrying capacity they make up for in convenience and cost-efficiency.
 This makes them a great alternative for companies who need to haul freight that would otherwise result in LTL capacities on larger trailers.